leonardgoeke/AnyMOD.jl/docs/src/index.md

 * The level of temporal and spatial granularity can be varied by energy carrier.
 For instance, electricity can be modelled with hourly resolution, while supply and demand of gas is balanced daily.
 As a result, a substantial decrease of computational effort can be achieved.
 In addition, flexibility inherent to the system, for example in the gas network, can be accounted for.
 * The degree to which energy carriers are substitutable when converted, stored, transported, or consumed can be modelled.
 As an example, residential and district heat can both equally satisfy heat demand, but technologies to produce these carriers are different.

 The framework uses [DataFrames](https://juliadata.github.io/DataFrames.jl/stable/) to store model elements and relies on [JuMP](https://github.com/JuliaOpt/JuMP.jl) as a back-end.
 In addition, Julia's multi-threading capabilities are heavily deployed to increase performance.
-Since models entirely consist of .csv files, they can be developed open and collaboratively using version control (see [Repositories](@ref) for examples).
+Since models entirely consist of .csv files, they can be developed open and collaboratively using version control (see [Model repositories](@ref) for examples).

 # Installation